 While at the Massachusetts Institute of Technology (MIT), Cambridge, Massachusetts, Dr. Kelly obtained his SB, MEng, and PhD in Electrical Engineering.
 Upon completion of his educational studies, Dr. Kelly served as a Visiting Scientist at MIT and a Research Health Scientist at the VA Boston Healthcare System.

-Dr. Kelly is on the Board of Directors of the MIT Enterprise Forum Pittsburgh, on the Advisory Board of CCNY-GaTech Man Machine Motor Control, and on the Board of Directors of Science for the Public.
+Dr. Kelly is on the Board of Directors of the Pittsburgh Entrepreneurs Forum.
 He is a member of the IEEE, the Sigma Xi Scientific Research Society, and the Association for Research in Vision and Ophthalmology.

 View a list of Dr. Kelly’s publications here.